 Unemployment Rate = Natural Rate of Unemployment − p × (Actual Inflation − Expected Inflation)

-Because inflation is caused by decreasing aggregate supply rather than an increase in aggregate demand, the relationship between unemployment and inflation is reversed in stagflation.
+Higher prices causes aggregate demand to decline, which, in turn, causes aggregate supply to decline, reducing the demand for labor.
+Because inflation is caused by decreasing aggregate supply rather than an increase in aggregate demand, both unemployment and inflation are high in stagflation.
 Nonetheless, the natural rate of unemployment will prevail over time, under both stagflation and demand inflation.

 In the early 1980s, Paul Volcker, who was chairman of the Federal Reserve, decided to reduce the money supply to fight inflation, to pursue a policy of disinflation, which is a reduction in the rate of inflation.
 (Note that this differs from deflation, when prices actually fall.)
 However, he was uncertain about the consequences on unemployment.

 Many economists believed that to reduce inflation, there had to be some unemployment.
 The number of percentage points of annual output that would be lost in reducing inflation by 1% came to be known as the sacrifice ratio.

 Rational Expectations Hypothesis and the Lucas Critique